Why humidification of fresh produce?

 – It is no longer necessary to throw away the top layer of take away salads because a crust has formed.

-– More than 50 % of the vegetables and fruit that are usally thrown away because they have lost their fresh appearance
+– More than 50 % of the fruit and vegetables that are usally thrown away because they have lost their fresh appearance

 can be saved.